lingui/js-lingui/README.md

 If you are having issues, please let us know.

-- Join us at [Gitter](https://gitter.im/lingui/js-lingui) to get almost instant feedback.
+- Join us on [Discord](https://discord.gg/gFWwAYnMtA) to chat with the community.
 - Ask question on [StackOverflow](https://stackoverflow.com/questions/ask?tags=jsLingui)
   and mark it with [Lingui](https://stackoverflow.com/questions/tagged/jslingui) tag.
 - If something doesn't work as documented, documentation is missing or if you just want